LBRYFoundation/pool/README.md

 Thanks to globalzon to have released the initial Yaamp source code.
 Thanks to tpruvot for updating the source code to yiimp.
 Thanks to oakey22 for customising this for Lbry.
+Thanks to Coolguy3289 for picking this project back up and getting the software compatible with lbrycrd again.